uit-no/hpc-doc/general/jobs.rst

 Get queue and account info
 --------------------------
 sinfo
     List partitions.
-What in Torque/ Maui was called queues, is now called partitions in Slurm. sbank balance statement -u
+Somewhat similar to queues in Torque/ Maui.
+For more details, see partitions_. sbank balance statement -u
     Information on available CPU-hours in your accounts.